Toasts and songs at INVI's summer party: Meet four new INVI members

-What do an investor in planetary solutions, a democratic entrepreneur and a youth policy frontrunner have in common?
+What do an investor in planetary solutions, a singer, a democratic entrepreneur and a youth political frontrunner have in common?
 They're all new members of INVI - and they've joined because they insist that our society can be shaped in new ways.

 Thomas Høgenhaven, Managing Partner at Planetary Impact Ventures